-Write a description, of up to 1,500 characters (approximately 200 words), of the project's national interest addressing the three considerations as a single cohesive statement directed towards a member of the public.
+Write a description, of up to 1500 characters (up to 200 words), of the project's national interest addressing the three considerations as a single cohesive statement directed towards a member of the public.
 The description should be simple, clear and use plain English.